matheusfenolio/Class-SQL-Methods/v2/README.md

 * User //{3}
 * Password //{4}
 * Timeout //{5}
-* Type //It can be sqlServer, MySql, Oracle.
+* Type //It can be SqlServer, MySql, Oracle or PostgreSQL.
 * ConnectionStringModel //If you need to put your connection string model: Follow the in front of the fields. e.g.
     ```
     Data Source={0},{1};Initial Catalog={2};User id={3};Password={4};Connection Timeout={5};